 Fever: Temperatures are taken auxiliary.
-If a child's fever progresses to 38.1° Celsius (101.6° Fahrenheit) or higher, the parent will be called to pick up their child immediately.
+If a child's temperature rises to 38.5 Celsius the child's parent will be contacted of the child's condition.
+At this time, it is not necessary for the child to be taken home.
+If the child's fever progresses to 39.0 Celsius or higher, the parent will be called to pick up their child immediately.
 Children should not return to the center until the fever has been cleared for a minimum of 24 hours.